nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Moving the mouse or pressing any button wakes up the device and turns on the disabled functionalities.

-You can define the amount of time after which the peripherals are suspended or powered off in :option:`CONFIG_CAF_POWER_MANAGER_TIMEOUT`.
+You can define the amount of time after which the peripherals are suspended or powered off in :kconfig:`CONFIG_CAF_POWER_MANAGER_TIMEOUT`.
 By default, this period is set to 120 seconds.

 .. important::